Forgot password

 Dwemer Storage Cube

-The Dwemer Storage Cube is a home you pull out of your pocket.
+The Dwemer Storage Cube by YsCordelan is a home you pull out of your pocket.
 Simply interact with it in your inventory and you’re transported to a safe haven where you can store gear, take a rest, and do pretty much anything else you’d do in a house.

 Moonpath to Elsweyr